-Do you like to work in a hotel setting?
-Do you love interacting with people and ensuring that they have the best experience possible in their vacation and business travels?
-If the answer to these is yes then you can consider a career as a lodging manager.
+A lodging manager interacts with people and ensuring that they have the best experience possible in their lodge or hotel and in their travels.
 In this profession, you will be taking care of guests, answering their questions and ensuring that they are happy with their stay.
 You will check rooms and facilities to ensure that they are well-maintained.
 You will also be supervising staff, coordinating activities and providing solutions to problems.
 You will also see to it that the hotel, motel or lodging management is running profitably.

 In addition to great customer service, leadership and listening skills, you also need to have business savvy.
 As a lodging manager, you will be responsible for budgetary matters so knowing how to operate a business is going to be one of your responsibilities.
 You also need to be well-organized since you will be coordinating many different schedules and activities.

 There are a lot of reasons to pursue a career as a lodging manager.
 For starters, it gives one the chance to work in an establishment that others are only able to go to very rarely.
 Another reason to pursue this career path is that it also allows them to learn the ins-and-outs of the travel and accommodation industry.
 This training can be very valuable for those who eventually want to start their own bed and breakfast, hotel, motel or other type of lodging.